Lazy Luddite Log

 Home via Doha

 And eventually I did.
-I was relieved to get into Melbourne late on a Monday.
+I was relieved once I got into Melbourne late on a Monday.
 During both a Skybus and a taxi ride home I felt a sense of relaxed belonging.
 It had been a long time for me to be so far away.
 My room however struck me as strangely busy - I must have grown accustomed to the minimalism of all those hotel rooms.
 My sleeping patterns and so forth took something like a week to normalize.
-And yet I was still living my European holiday in the form of curating photos, reviewing my personal notes and having vivid recollections.
+And yet I was still living my European holiday in the form of curating photos and reviewing my notes.

 * * * * *